 These, sometimes predictable, outcomes help to explain the reasons behind some common trading strategies used by merger arbitrageurs and illustrate how careful analysis can lead to potentially profitable trading outcomes.

-If this article has made you feel inspired to start investing or trading, you might be interested to know that with Admiral Markets, you can trade single stocks of the world’s largest companies, at competitive trading terms!
+If this article has made you feel inspired to start investing or trading, you might be interested to know that with Admirals, you can trade single stocks of the world’s largest companies, at competitive trading terms!

 - Open an account with just €1 minimum deposit